 This tour is a suggested itinerary designed by our specialist team!
 Choose this itinerary or alter it to design your own Journey.

-Arrival into Lima and transfer to hotel.
+Arrive at Lima and transfer to your hotel.
+Guide assistance is included.

 DAY 2: Lima City Tour